okdolly-001/AggieTutor/README.md

 # Aggie Tutor iOS app
 ### Matching students and tutors at UC Davis in real time

+### Student User Flow
 *Are you confused in class?
 Pull out your phone and locate a verified tutor near you.
-View her qualifications, price and hours.
+View her qualifications, price and hours.*
-Do you want to make quick money with flexible hours?
-Register an account,send us your transcript and name your lesson cost.*

-### Student User Flow

 ![ezgif com-resize](https://user-images.githubusercontent.com/18589970/49683640-e1717d00-fa7c-11e8-883a-5920d85928dc.gif)